 My Scuba Dive in Cape Town

-At the end of last year I decided to get down in Simon's Town and see for myself what scuba diving in Cape Town is really like.
+At the end of last year, I decided to head to Simon's Town and see for myself what scuba diving in Cape Town is really like.
 Having lived in Cape Town for years, it was finally time to don a thick wetsuit with a hoodie and booties.

 On the day that I went diving in False Bay the water temperature was apparently about 17ºC, which is pretty good for Cape Town, and the visibility was around 5m or so.

 Open Water One Refresher Course

 The morning started with a multiple choice test to assess the state of my knowledge, followed by a one-on-one class to brush up on several key areas.
 Soon it was time to get kitted up and into the pool at the dive centre.
 My friendly and capable dive instructor ran through the required exercises with me at the bottom of the pool and gave me some time to simply get comfortable underwater.

 Then we were off to Long Beach where we put on the full gear (long wet suit and short, in my case) and simply walked into the ocean for our shore dive.
 Once underwater we swam out along a pipeline, diving over a mostly sandy bottom.